Sally’s 4-great-Grandparents and also 5-great grandparents:

-Amos was soldier and received Rev. War pension.
+Amos was a soldier and received a Rev. War pension.

 John Rayner’s home. [back wing]

-In the Name of God amen I John Rayner of the County and State foresaid being weake of body but of Sound mind & memory and knowing the certainty of this Mortal life & knowing the certainty of Death do make & ordain this my last Will and Testament in manner and form as followeth Viz
+In the Name of God amen I John Rayner of the County and State aforesaid being weak of body but sound mind & memory and knowing the certainty of this Mortal life & knowing the inevitability of Death do make & ordain this my last Will in manner and form as followeth Viz

-I Give and Bequeath to my Son William Rayner one Cow & Calf.
+I Give my Son William Rayner one Cow & Calf.

-I give and bequeath to my daughter Winneford Daughtry one Cow and calf and one heighfer.
+I give my daughter Winneford Daughtry one Cow and calf and one heifer.

-I Give and bequeath Six Head of Cattle to be equally Divided amongst my Son Samuel Rayner Amos Rayner Elizabeth McFarlin (and share & Share alike).
+I Give Six Head of Cattle to my Sons Samuel Rayner, Amos Rayner, and Elizabeth McFarlin (and share & Share-alike).

-I Give & bequeath to my Son James Rayner to be kepted in the Hands of Joshua Rayner for the use of the said James one bed & furniture one Cow & Calf.
+I Give my Son James Rayner to be kept in the Hands of Joshua Rayner for the use of the said James one bed & furniture one Cow & Calf.

-I Give & bequeath to my Son Joshua Rayner one Cow & Calf and all my stock of Hogs & one roan mare Provided he shall Support his Mother Judah Rayner in the manner and form of her former way of life as it is my will and desire that she shall be maintained out of my Estate in the manner and form aforesaid.
+I Give my Son Joshua Rayner one Cow & Calf and all my stock of Hogs & one roan mare, provided he supports his mother Judah Rayner in the manner of her former way of life.

-Signed Sealed and Declared to be the last will and testament of John Rayner in Presets of us
+Signed, Sealed, and Declared to be the last Will of John Rayner in Presets of us

 James Holley Moor Holley